johnhadaway/plurality.net/docs/translation.md

 ```
 ---
-title: { title }
+title: <title>
-githubLink: { link to the file, hosted on GitHub }
+githubLink: <link to the file, hosted on GitHub>
-dateStartedString: { day: '{ day }', month: '{ month }', year: '{ year }' }
+dateStartedString: { day: <day>, month: <month>, year: <year> }
 translations:
   {
-    plurality: '{ plurality translation }',
+    plurality: <plurality translation>,
-    subtitle: '{ subtitle translation }',
+    subtitle: <subtitle translation>,
-    authorsLead: { translation of the sentence introducing the authors, including the names of the authors },
+    authorsLead: <translation of the sentence introducing the authors, including the names of the authors>,
-    translatorsLead: { translation of the text preceding the list of translators, i.e "Translated by" },
+    translatorsLead: <translation of the text preceding the list of translators, i.e "Translated by">,
-    return: { translation of a word indicating "return to previous page" },
+    return: <translation of a word indicating "return to previous page">,
-    chapters: { translation of a word indicating "chapters" },
+    chapters: <translation of a word indicating "chapters">,
   }
-language: { en: '{ language in english }', iso6392B: '{ language in iso 639-2B }', locale: '{ language in language of translations}' }
+language: { en: <language in english>, iso6392B: <language in iso 639-2B>, locale: <language in language of translations> }
-translators: [{translators, comma-delineated}]
+translators: [<translators, comma-delineated>]
 ---
 ```